ramokz/phantom-camera-docs/docs/c-sharp-wrapper.md

 _pcamNoiseEmitter2D = GetNode<Node2D>("PathToNode").AsPhantomCameraNoiseEmitter2D(); // PhantomCameraNoiseEmitter2D
 _pcamNoiseEmitter3D = GetNode<Node3D>("PathToNode").AsPhantomCameraNoiseEmitter3D(); // PhantomCameraNoiseEmitter3D
 ```
-The side effect of this system means that in order to change the properties, call method or connect signals inherited from the `Node2D` class, you would need to explicitly reference the `Node2D` class before doing so.
+The side effect of this system means that in order to change the properties, call method or connect signals inherited from the `Node2D`, you would need to explicitly reference the `Node2D` class before doing so.
-For example, to change the visibility of the `Node2D` property that the `_`pcam variable above is based on, you can do that with:
+For example, to change the visibility of the `Node2D` property that the `_pcam` variable above is based on, you can do that with:

 ```csharp
 _pcam.Node2D.Visible = false; // Sets the Visible property of the Node2D class to false